-However, motoring organisations say that upcoming government changes to the vehicle excise duty (VED) system will remove some of the incentives to go green.
+However, motoring organisations say that the recent government changes to the vehicle excise duty (VED) system will remove some of the incentives to go green.

-From 2017, the VED exemption for newly registered ultra-low emission vehicles will be removed, and only zero-emission cars will escape road tax.
+In April 2017, the VED exemption for newly-registered ultra-low emission vehicles was removed, and only zero-emission cars can escape road tax.

-Edmund King, AA president, says: "The current graduated VED system works well and encourages drivers to opt for more fuel-efficient vehicles.
+Edmund King, AA president, says: "The previous VED system works well and encourages drivers to opt for more fuel-efficient vehicles.

 Reforms go 'too far'

-"While our members realised that the system needed to be reformed they think the proposed system will not encourage the take up of lower-emission vehicles.
+"While our members realised that the system needed to be reformed they think the new system will not encourage the take up of lower-emission vehicles.

-"In the new VED system, only pure electric or hydrogen fuel cell cars will qualify for the lowest band.
+"In the new VED system, only pure electric or hydrogen fuel cell cars can qualify for the lowest band.

-"We believe the current system could have been reviewed to give more incentives for those that opt for lower-emission vehicles.
+"We believe the previous system could have been reviewed to give more incentives for those that opt for lower-emission vehicles.

 Simon Williams at the RAC adds: "While the cost-per-mile benefits of ultra-low emission vehicles are plain to see, the government is actually reducing or removing many of the financial incentives to encourage their take-up in the first place – which will be frustrating for anyone thinking of buying a new car.